 Can this recipe be made without cashews?

 Yes!
-This soup can absolutely be made without cashews.
-For a cashew-free alternative, I would recommend replacing the raw cashews and additional cup of vegetable broth with about 1 – 1 1/2 cups of whatever dairy free creamer works for you.
+This soup can be made without cashews.
+For a cashew-free alternative, I would recommend replacing the raw cashews and additional cup of vegetable broth that get blended together with about 1 – 1 1/2 cups of whatever dairy free creamer works for you.

-The soup may be *slightly* less thick and creamy, but will still be delicious nonetheless!
+Without the cashew cream the soup may be *slightly* less thick and creamy, but will be delicious nonetheless!

 Making this white bean and kale soup